DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-linkdepagamentos5.md

 | `Token_type`   | Will always be `bearer` type                        | text  |
 | `Expires_in`   | Token lifetime in seconds.
 Approximately 20 minutes | int    |

-> The token returned (`access_token`) must be used in every request to the Super link API as an authorization key.
+> The token returned (`access_token`) must be used in every request to the Link de Pagamento API as an authorization key.
 The `access_token` has a validity of 20 minutes (1200 seconds) and it is necessary to generate a new token every time the validity expires.

 # Payment Link